Entropic Mirror Monte Carlo: Numerical Study

 \paragraph{Results.} Figure~\ref{fig:2d_benchmarks} presents qualitative density estimates obtained by each method at convergence.
 Under the challenging initialization considered here, the behaviour of the compared methods differs markedly.
-The Random-Walk MCMC sampler is able to partially recover the multimodal structure of the target, with a subset of particles reaching the secondary mode.
+Random-Walk MCMC and AIS both recover the main modes of the target distributions under the considered initialization, with AIS generally providing lower discrepancies than RW.
 In contrast, NUTS typically concentrates on a single mode in this setting and fails to explore the full target support.
-Annealed Importance Sampling exhibits a strong dependence on the initialization: with the initialization used in our experiments, AIS only partially recovers the secondary mode, while broader initial proposals can lead to improved mode coverage.
-In comparison, EM2C consistently recovers all target modes under the same initialization and using the same step size as RW and AIS, highlighting the benefit of delayed reweighting combined with explicit exploration steps.
+DiGS also performs strongly on these benchmarks, achieving low discrepancies and accurate recovery of the target geometry.
+In comparison, EM2C yields the lowest discrepancies across both benchmarks while maintaining robust mode coverage under the considered initialization.
 Additional qualitative results illustrating the evolution of EM2C proposals on two-dimensional benchmarks are provided in Appendix~\ref{app:2d-exp-details}.

-These qualitative observations are corroborated by quantitative evaluations based on both the sliced Wasserstein distance and the energy distance (see Appendix~\ref{app:ed} for definition and computation).
+These qualitative observations are corroborated by quantitative evaluations based on both the sliced Wasserstein distance and the energy distance.
 Table~\ref{tab:2d_metrics} reports the final $\mathrm{SW}_2(\mu_T,\pi)$ and $\mathrm{ED}(\mu_T,\pi)$ values for all considered datasets and methods.
 EM2C achieves systematically lower discrepancies under challenging initialization regimes, confirming its improved ability to explore complex target geometries.

 When initialized from a sufficiently broad proposal covering the target support, the performance gap between methods narrows, as exploration becomes less critical.
 In the more challenging and practically relevant settings considered here, EM2C nevertheless exhibits superior robustness to initialization and improved mode recovery.